emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

 ## Manual Clustering

+EMQX supports creating clusters manually and automatically.
+This section introduces the manual clustering feature in EMQX.

 ### Set Node Discovery Strategy

-EMQX supports creating clusters manually and automatically.
-This section will introduce the manual clustering feature in EMQX.

-Set node discovery strategy

 Manual clustering is the method to configure an EMQX cluster by manually specifying which nodes should be part of the cluster.
 By default, EMQX adopts a manual clustering strategy, which can also be set in `emqx.conf`.
-Besides, you also need to configure the default

 ```bash
 cluster {